PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Small Water, Big Fish

-How to catch big bass in ponds might be the most overlooked opportunity in bass fishing.
-That farm pond everyone ignores?
-It might hold the biggest bass in the county.
-I've caught three bass over 8 pounds from ponds under 5 acres.
+How to catch big bass in ponds might represent the most overlooked trophy opportunity in freshwater fishing.
+That farm pond everyone drives past?
+It could hold the biggest bass in your county.
+I've landed three bass over 8 pounds from ponds smaller than 5 acres.

-- Downsize your presentation (big bass in small water are smart)
+• Downsize your presentation—big bass in small water get educated quickly

 Understanding Largemouth Bass Habitat

-Perfect largemouth bass habitat combines several elements.
-After mapping where I've caught my biggest bass, patterns emerged:
+Perfect largemouth bass habitat combines multiple elements.
+After mapping every bass over 5 pounds I've caught, consistent patterns emerged:

-The best spots have all five elements.
-On Lake Okeechobee, I found a grass point with a channel swing, scattered wood, and schools of shad.
-Four bass over 6 pounds came from that 50-yard stretch.
+The absolute best spots combine all five elements.
+On Lake Okeechobee, I found a grass point with a channel swing, scattered timber, and schooling shad.
+Four bass over 6 pounds came from that single 50-yard stretch while nearby areas produced nothing.

 Structure Fishing for Giants

-Secondary points: The small points off main lake points
+Secondary points: The small points extending off main lake points—often overlooked but prime real estate for solitary giants.

 Advanced Techniques for Trophy Bass